webix-hub/docs/data/datatable/subviews.md

 ##Loading data into a subview

-To populate a subview with data, you can either specify a dataset in the datatable configuration, or use the api/link/ui.proto_load.md or api/link/ui.proto_parse.md methods.
+To populate a subview with data, you can either

+- specify a static dataset in the datatable configuration (as shown above);
+- use the api/link/ui.proto_load.md or api/link/ui.proto_parse.md methods to populate the subgrid with "item-related" data.

 ###Using inline data

-To load inline data into the sub-grid when a subview is created, use the onSubViewCreate() event with two parameters:
+To load inline data into the sub-grid when a subview is created, use the *onSubViewCreate()* event with two parameters:

-- view - the created subview
+- view - the created subview;
-- item - the item that a subgrid is created for
+- item - the item for which a subgrid is created.

-Inside of this event apply the api/link/ui.proto_parse.md method and pass the data item property with sub-grid's data into it:
+In the event handler apply the api/link/ui.proto_parse.md method and pass the data item property with sub-grid's data into it:

 ~~~js